+NOTE 2: The periodic registration timer may also be the Strictly Periodic Registration Timer.

 5. AMF may trigger the UE Configuration Update procedure to update the power saving parameters.

 6. The AMF sends an N2 UE Context Release Command to the (R)AN.